matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 ### CORS

-To support usage from web browsers, the server should allow CORS requests from any origin and expose the `ETag`, `Location` and `X-Max-Bytes` headers as:
+To support usage from web browsers, the server should allow CORS requests to the `/rendezvous` endpoint from any origin and expose the `ETag`, `Location` and `X-Max-Bytes` headers as:

 ```http
 Access-Control-Allow-Headers: Content-Type,If-Match,If-None-Match